-Resource Mitigation Measures Impacts to wetlands and jurisdictional open water will be avoided and minimized to the greatest extent possible during preliminary and final design.
-Impacted wetlands will be replaced with in-kind wetland plant communities with same wetland functions on site or on nearby public lands within the same drainage basin, if practicable.
-The following mitigation goals are appropriate for unavoidable impacts to wetlands within the build packages project areas: Three wetland mitigation banks in the regional study area offer wetland mitigation credit for purchase to cover unavoidable impacts from construction of the Preferred Alternative.
-Once a replacement site is selected and final impacts are known, a detailed mitigation plan will be developed.
-Wetlands For CDOT/FHWA mitigation, final site selection will be based on the installation of groundwater monitoring wells for the purpose of assessing groundwater flow in the area.
-The water levels in the wells will be monitored for a minimum of one year.
+Resource Mitigation Measures Wetlands (cont'd.)
 During construction, BMPs will be used to avoid indirect construction impacts to wetlands.
 Materials and equipments will be stored a minimum of 50 feet from wetlands, drainages, and ditches that could carry toxics materials into wetlands.
 Construction fencing and appropriate sediment control BMPs will be used to mark wetland boundaries and sensitive habitats during construction.
 Sediment and erosion control will be required to be placed during all phases of construction and will remain in place until all disturbed areas have reached 70% of preconstruction vegetative cover.
 The following measures will be taken to mitigate floodplain impacts to the extent practicable: Designs will comply with federal, state, and local agency requirements.
-Design will consider the maximum allowable backwater as allowed by FEMA.
-100-year FEMA design flows will be used for freeboard determinations, scour design, and to ensure that flow velocities are acceptable.
-500-year design flows will be used for the scour design and to determine the depths of piles or caissons.
-Impacts to downstream areas must be assessed during preliminary and final design by using the guidelines described in Section 3.9.1 Regulatory Framework.
-Ele e de le in e Design flows will be based on the current level of development, and it will not be assumed that any inadvertent detention facilities will lower them.
-Fioodplains A bridge deck drainage system that controls seepage at joints should be considered.
-If possible, bridge deck drains will be piped to a water quality feature before being discharged into a floodplain.
-CDOT policy, to obey the Natural Flow Rule of Colorado and to hold others to the same standard (CDOT Drainage Design Manual, 2004, sec.
+Design will consider the maximum allowable backwater as allowed by FEMA. ▶ 100-year FEMA design flows will be used for freeboard determinations, scour design, and to ensure that flow velocities are acceptable. ▶ 500-year design flows will be used for the scour design and to determine the depths of piles or caissons.
+Floodplains Impacts to downstream areas must be assessed during preliminary and final design by using the guidelines described in Section 3.9 Floodplains.
+Design flows will be based on the current level of development, and it will not be assumed that any inadvertent detention facilities will lower them.
+A bridge deck drainage system that controls seepage at joints should be considered.
+If possible, bridge deck drains will be piped to a water quality feature before being discharged into a floodplain. ▶ CDOT policy, to obey the Natural Flow Rule of Colorado and to hold others to the same standard (CDOT Drainage Design Manual, 2004, sec.
 2.5.2 and 12.1.1), will be followed.
-Sediment and erosion will be controlled by implementing appropriate structural and non- structural BMPs during each phase of construction to avoid potential pollutants from entering state waters.
-Disturbed land will be seeded and re-vegetated in accordance with current CDOT standards and specifications.
-SB 40 requirements will be met for applicable areas.
+The designs will comply with federal and state agencies.
+The designs will make every consideration towards meeting local agency requirements and will be consistent with existing watershed and floodplain management programs.
+Sediment and erosion will be controlled by implementing appropriate structural and non-structural BMPs during each phase of construction to avoid potential pollutants from entering state waters.
+Disturbed land will be seeded and re-vegetated in accordance with current CDOT standards and specifications. ▶ SB 40 requirements will be met for applicable areas.